mems/calepin/Development/HTML/HTML.md

 > `aside` - Used for tangentially related content.
 Just because some content appears to the left or right of the main content isn’t enough reason to use the aside element.
 Ask yourself if the content within the aside can be removed without reducing the meaning of the main content.
 Pullquotes are an example of tangentially related content.

-- https://stackoverflow.com/questions/9261748/is-it-semantically-valid-to-put-an-aside-tag-inside-a-header-tag TL;DR: aside can be in `header`
+- [html - Is it semantically valid to put an aside tag inside a header tag? - Stack Overflow](https://stackoverflow.com/questions/9261748/is-it-semantically-valid-to-put-an-aside-tag-inside-a-header-tag) TL;DR: aside can be in `header`

 The `aside` element can now represent secondary content when used outside of an `article`